Securitas AG: The 21st century

 At the 6th Swiss National Exhibition Expo.02 in 2002, Securitas not only took part by means of services, but as an official partner and sponsor.
 In that year the uniforms as well as the corporate identity of the company were refurbished and modernized.

-In 2003, according to the Swiss television TSR1, Securitas sent an agent to spy on the activist organization ATTAC.
-It lasted more than one year and was probably done for one of the largest multinational in Switzerland, Nestlé.
+In 2003, according to Swiss public television, Securitas sent an agent to spy on the activist organization ATTAC on behalf of Nestlé, one of the largest multinationals in Switzerland.
+This went on for more than a year.
+A criminal case was dropped in 2009, but Securitas and Nestlé liable in a civil case in 2013 and ordered both to pay compensation to the activists.

 In 2007, Securitas AG celebrated its centenary.